Cody119/Dyanmic-x64FastCall/README.md

 Simple C function that can dynamically invoke a function that uses the standard windows x64 four-register fast-call calling convention.

-Structs larger then 64 bytes are not suported
+Structs larger then 64 bytes are not suported and neither are return values